 Ubuntu and many major Linux distributions come preloaded with a set of essential utility tools.
 This includes Startup Disk Creator, which helps to create bootable USB Linux media.
-Different bootable Live USB creator applications can be installed in Ubuntu.
 In this article, let’s look at making a bootable USB drive in Ubuntu using different apps.
-So, let’s get started.